-2.1.1 op 1 Number of public drinking water systems that meet primary drinking water standards (key) Short Definition: Number of public drinking water systems that meet drinking-water standards.
+2.1.1 op 1 Number of Public Drinking Water Systems Meeting Drinking Water Standards (key)

+Short Definition: Number of public drinking water systems that meet drinking-water standards.

-Purpose/Importance: Measures the success of all regulatory activities conducted by the TCEQ to protect the public health of Texans receiving water from a public drinking water system.
-This measure will report the total number of all public water systems that have not had maximum contaminant level (MCL), lead action level, or treatment technique violations.
+Purpose/Importance: Measures the success of all regulatory activities conducted by TCEQ to protect the public health of Texans receiving water from a public drinking water system.
+This measure will report the total number of all public water systems that have not had maximum contaminant level (MCL) or treatment technique violations.

 Source/Collection of Data: Public water system information is gathered during each comprehensive compliance investigation (CCI) of a public water system (PWS) conducted by field staff.
-Violation data is obtained from the review of chemical and microbiological sample analysis data that is submitted to the TCEQ from accredited laboratories after samples are collected by PWS personnel or by contract sample collectors.
+Violation data is obtained from the review of chemical and microbiological sample analysis data that is submitted to TCEQ from accredited laboratories after samples are collected by PWS personnel or by contract sample collectors.
 CCI reports, as well as chemical and microbiological sample analysis data reports, are kept in the TCEQ Central Records.
 Population, sample analysis, and violation data are kept in the Safe Drinking Water Information System (SDWIS).

-Method of Calculation: Using the SDWIS, the measures will report the number of PWSs that have not had maximum contaminant level, lead action level, or treatment technique MCL violations as described by the Public Drinking Water Standards.
+Method of Calculation: Using the SDWIS, the measures will report the number of PWSs that have not had maximum contaminant level or treatment technique MCL violations as described by the Public Drinking Water Standards.